acapuccio-2303/AI_multiagents_rag_vision/README.md

 - Structured logging for easy monitoring

-- Seamless handling of both documents and images
+- Easily process and manage both documents and images together

 Your all-in-one solution for intelligent, multimodal interactions.